CEE corridor into the US

 An inherited DACH frame, layered onto a younger commercial culture, exposed at the US border.

-US market architecture for operators from Poland, Hungary, the Czech Republic, and Romania.
-CEE operators going US either inherit a DACH parent's already-rebuilt frame, or they go direct, where the gap surfaces immediately.
+US marketing for operators from Poland, Hungary, the Czech Republic, and Romania.
+CEE operators going US either inherit a DACH parent's already-rebuilt frame, or they go direct, where the gap pages and sales materials immediately.

 Verticals carried across the CEE corridor.